Category Archives: Uncategorized

 Children’s Church

-Every 4th Sunday of the month at 4pm in the Hall for KS1/2 children
+On the 4th Sunday of the month at 4pm in the Hall for KS1/2 children.

 Please send items for inclusion in this newsletter to Jacqueline Stamper by Thursday lunchtime.
 Many thanks.